argyle77/tensorPattern/README.txt

-Tensor pattern generation - Version 6.0.0
+Tensor pattern generation - Version 6.1.0

 "Frostbyte was an enigineer."

 This pattern generator outputs UDP to the tensor wall.
 A preview window shows the pattern and interface using SDL2.

-Controls keys are listed next to the preview.
+Controls are listed next to the previews.
 Modes and parameters can be adjusted with the mouse and mouse wheel.
 Unmodified keys, backspace, and esc alter the text buffer.
 Pattern sets can be saved and loaded from disk.
 Saved patterns 0-9 are loaded automatically